vklimontovich/next-collect/README.md

 ## Best of the both worlds

-`nextjs-collect` can client-side collect data too.
-It exposes a first-parti api route `/api/collect`, so the events can be from client-side code.
-A good example of such event is a user actions which do not call any server API (e.g. button click)
+`next-collect` can client-side collect data too.
+It exposes a first-party api route `/api/collect`, so the events can be sent client-side.
+A good example of such event is user actions which do not call any server API (e.g. button click)

 The data will be sent to `/api/collect`, and sensitive params such userId, ip address and so on will be resolved server-side.
-Since the api call is first-party (goes to the same host), it won't be blocked by AdBlockers or tracking prevention.
+Since the api call is first-party
+(goes to the same host), it won't be blocked by AdBlockers or tracking prevention.

 See a full instruction on how to use client-side tracking below